 Around 11:00 am, they started the opening ceremony down at the Inner Harbor promenade for the Sail250 celebration with flag presentations, local officials making an appearance (including a dramatic entry by the Governor of Maryland with motorcade rolling up and everything) and rousing patriotic music by featured singers and a Navy band.
 Cool.
 Had a pretty good view too.

 But now it was time to go see the ships.
-Yes the ships were already and available for people to go ahead and stand in line, walk up the gangway and get a glimpse into the little passageways and cabins below decks on board each of the ships.
+Yes the ships were all ready and available for people to go ahead and stand in line, walk up the gangway and get a glimpse into the little passageways and cabins below decks on board each of 'em.
 And I'm sure if you had the patience and determination to deal with the crowds, that would have been quite interesting.
 But as a theme park burnout, I'm done with the long queue lines.
 I looked at them briefly and thought, I'm good.
 I got an idea of what it looks like on board.
 I got a pretty good imagination.
 Besides, I think the Majesty of these ships is really most appreciated from looking at them as a whole from the outside.
 And that's what I did.
 For $22.50, I bought an all-day pass for the harbor trolley.
 This set of small ferries was available from certain locations throughout Baltimore's harbors and you could ride it to any of its destinations throughout the afternoon.
-I took a few pictures on my way to my first embarkment Pier and and the rest are photos of some of the ships seen while cruising on the water, and be awesome flyovers of the jets doing their practice runs in the sky.
+I took a few pictures on my way to my first embarkment Pier and and the rest are photos of some of the ships seen while cruising on the water, and the awesome flyovers of the jets doing their practice runs in the sky.

 In this shot above, the jet has created a cupid's arrow through a heart with red smoke.
 Whaaaat?